-Shows the log of PC (program counter) values from the last 64 PDP-11 instruction fetches, if enabled with SET PCLOG ON (or more, if enabled with SET PCLOG n).
+Shows the log of PC (program counter) values from the last 64 PDP-11 instruction fetches, if enabled with SET PCLOG n).
 Used for debugging PDP-11 code.

 SHOW PRINTERPORTS

 Lists the printer ports that have been detected on this system, and the host-OS-independent nicknames that may be used to access them with ASSIGN commands.
 The last entry is always NULL:, to ensure that there's always at least one valid PRINTn: unit.